loftykhanna/custom-react-skelton/README.md

 - Paragraph in this case is 1 line `<p></p>` tag.
 - Text conatains various paragraphs
 - Div is like a container, you can give its width, height, radius and its type(like circle).
+- Will disucss about Skelton and SkletonSuspense in details below